-- Douglass Day seeks to promote radical love for Black history.
-We endeavor to create communal spaces for remembering and preserving Black history together.
+- Douglass Day seeks to promote collective actions and a day of love for Black history.
+We endeavor to create communal spaces for remembering and preserving Black history with Black communities.
 Our celebrations will offer opportunities for critical reflection and for joy.

-- Douglass Day will create, enrich, or engage deeply with online collections of Black history every year.
+- Douglass Day will create, enrich, or engage deeply with new collections of Black history every year.
 Any results of Douglass Day will be made freely and openly accessible.

 - Along with digital opportunities, Douglass Day will always provide complementary resources for reading and teaching activities.
 We will not make access to computers a condition for participating in Douglass Day.